open-contracting-extensions/ocds_project_extension/README.md

 This is particularly important in cases of Public-Private Partnerships and large infrastructure projects, where users might want to track all the contracting processes related to the large-scale project, and to understand the individual contracts in the context of their contracting process and overall project values.

+This extension must be used with the [Location](https://extensions.open-contracting.org/en/extensions/location/master/) extension.

 ## Examples

 ### Infrastructure project